uchicago-cs/chiwebsite/chirc/assignment1.rst

 Take into account that a barely minimal server that meets these requirements, and passes most of the automated tests for this assignment, can be written in roughly 50 lines of C code (in fact, we will *give you* those 50 lines of code).
-However, although this kludgy solution will get you a near perfect score on the tests, it will earn you a zero on the design grade.
+However, although this kludgy solution will get you some number of points on the tests, it will earn you a zero on the design grade.

 So, you should start implementing your solution with the requirements of the rest of the project in mind.
 More specifically, your solution to